The world’s No.1 is as heavy as a car. Presenting the biggest coins in the world.

 Note, I am only including circular metal coins with a denomination.

-This may sound a little obvious yet there is a ‘massive coin’ from Sweden minted in 1644 which I would call a copper slab with hallmarks imprinted on it, and there are Rai Stones on the Micronesian Islands up to 3.6m (12ft) in diameter which served as a form of money, and therefore have been termed ‘coins’ by some, but not moi.
+This may sound a little obvious yet there is a ‘massive coin’ from Sweden minted in 1644 which I would call a copper slab with hallmarks imprinted on it, and there are Rai Stones on the Micronesian Islands up to 3.6m (12ft) in diameter which served as a form of money, and are therefore termed ‘coins’ by some, but not moi.

 Without further ado, let’s take a look at the seven biggest coins (by diameter), starting from seventh: